-Regulations means rules, guidelines and procedures to be developed, coordinated, promulgated and kept up to date by the Director, referred to in Sections 6 and 7 hereof, for the economic and efficient administration of the provisions of this Ordinance.
+“Regulations” means rules, guidelines and procedures to be developed, coordinated, promulgated and kept up to date by the Finance Director, referred to in Sections 6 and 7 hereof, for the economic and efficient administration of the provisions of this Ordinance.

-Sewerage Districts means, collectively, the Greater Baton Rouge Consolidated Sewerage District, all City and Parish sewerage districts consolidated with the Greater Baton Rouge Consolidated Sewerage District, and any sewerage districts now or hereafter created by the City or the Parish.
+“Sewerage Districts” means, collectively, the Greater Baton Rouge Consolidated Sewerage District, all City and Parish sewerage districts consolidated with the Greater Baton Rouge Consolidated Sewerage District, and any sewerage districts now or hereafter created by the City or the Parish.

-Sewerage System means all Waste Water collection sewers, Waste Water pumping and transmission and Waste Water treatment facilities now existing or hereafter constructed, acquired, owned or operated by the Parish of East Baton Rouge, including all such existing facilities of the City and Sewerage Districts leased to and contracted to be operated, maintained and improved by the Parish hereunder, which Sewerage System is hereby declared to be a combined revenue-producing public utility within the meaning of Title 33, Section 4161 of the Louisiana Revised Statutes of 1950, as amended.
+“Sewerage System” means all Wastewater collection sewers, Wastewater pumping and transmission and Wastewater treatment facilities now existing or hereafter constructed, acquired, owned or operated by the Parish of East Baton Rouge, including all such existing facilities of the City and Sewerage Districts leased to and contracted to be operated, maintained and improved by the Parish hereunder, which Sewerage System is hereby declared to be a combined “revenue-producing public utility” within the meaning of Title 33, Section 4161 of the Louisiana Revised Statutes of 1950, as amended.

-Treasurer means the Treasurer of the Parish of East Baton Rouge, under the Plan of Government.
+“Treasurer” means the Treasurer of the Parish of East Baton Rouge, under the Plan of Government.

-Unmetered Contributor means a Contributor who consumes Potable Water and/or Nonpotable Water, the volume of all or any material part of which is not measured by a water meter or other device during an Applicable Meter Reading Period.
+“Unmetered Contributor” means a Contributor who consumes Potable Water and/or Nonpotable Water, the volume of all or any material part of which is not measured by a water meter or other device during an Applicable Meter Reading Period.

-User Fee or User Fees or Sewer User Fees means the sewerage service charges or user fees levied and to be collected under the Sewer User Fee Ordinance from each Contributor.
+“User Fee” or “User Fees or “Sewer User Fees” means the sewerage service charges or user fees levied and to be collected under the Sewer User Fee Ordinance from each Contributor.

-Waste Water means sewage or other waste effluent required by law to be discharged into the Sewerage System.
+“Wastewater” means sewage or other waste effluent required by law to be discharged into the Sewerage System.

-Waste Water Discharge means the volume of Waste Water imputed to each Contributor for the purpose of computing the User Fee based on (1) Water Company Meter Readings during the Applicable Meter Reading Period, or (2) the Customer Average.
+“Wastewater Discharge” means the volume of Wastewater imputed to each Contributor for the purpose of computing the User Fee based on (1) Water Company Meter Readings during the Applicable Meter Reading Period, or (2) the Customer Average.

-Water means Potable Water and Nonpotable Water consumed by a Contributor, a portion of which is discharged into or must, under applicable law, be discharged into the Sewerage System.
+“Water” means Potable Water and Nonpotable Water consumed by a Contributor, a portion of which is discharged into or must, under applicable law, be discharged into the Sewerage System.

-Water Company means an individual corporation, partnership or other private legal entity and the Cities of Baker and Zachary, engaged in the business of providing Potable Water and water system services within the Parish Corporate Limits, during any Applicable Meter Reading Period.
+“Water Company” means an individual corporation, partnership or other private legal entity and the Cities of Baker and Zachary, engaged in the business of providing Potable Water and water system services within the Parish Corporate Limits, during any Applicable Meter Reading Period.

-Water Company Meter Readings means water meter readings of volume of Potable Water sold to each Contributor by a Water Company through the use of water meters during an Applicable Meter Reading Period.
+“Water Company Meter Readings” means water meter readings of volume of Potable Water sold to each Contributor by a Water Company through the use of water meters during an Applicable Meter Reading Period.

-Zachary Corporate Limits means all the territory situated within the corporate limits of the City of Zachary, as amended from time to time.
+“Zachary Corporate Limits” means all the territory situated within the corporate limits of the City of Zachary, as amended from time to time.

 Section 2.
+Section 2 of the Sewer User Fee Ordinance is hereby amended, effective on July 1, 2022, with such Section 2 being deleted in its entirety and replaced with the following:

+Section 2.
 User Fee.
-There is hereby authorized to be collected by the Parish from each Contributor, commencing January 1, 2000, monthly Sewer User Fees to pay the reasonable and necessary costs of administration, operation, maintenance, replacement and improvement of the Sewerage System, as follows:
+There is hereby authorized to be collected by the Parish from each Contributor, commencing January 1, 2022, monthly Sewer User Fees to pay the reasonable and necessary costs of administration, operation, maintenance, replacement and improvement of the Sewerage System, as follows:

-(a) in the City-Parish Corporate Limits, a User Fee as follows:
+(a) In the City-Parish Corporate Limits, a User Fee as follows: